 It is best for you and your baby to have the same caregiver throughout your pregnancy, birth and early parenting.
 Some public hospitals offer continuity of care programs based on using the same midwife or team of midwives (such as a midwifery group practice) to care for you.

 Options for place of birth

 Depending on where you live you might be able to choose the place where you give birth.
 Weigh up the decision with your partner, family and doctor or other health professional.
-There are four options:
+There are 4 options: